Differentiable Sparsification for Deep Neural Networks: Introduction

+These challenges can be effectively addressed through the sparsification of over-complete models.
+A network structure can be learned or optimized by removing redundant blocks~\cite{Alvarez2016,Wen2016} or unnecessary connections between blocks~\cite{Ahmed2017,Liu2019,Wortsman2019}.
+Pruning has long been a popular approach to reduce the complexity and size of deep neural networks~\cite{LeCun1989OBD,Hassibi1993,Han2015,Liu2017Slimming,Frankle2019,He2019FPGM,Sui2021CHIP,Hou2022CHEX}.
+It typically involves multiple steps applied to a pre-trained model, including selecting unimportant parameters, deleting those parameters, and retraining a pruned model.
+Another widely used technique is sparsity regularization with a proximal gradient~\cite{Parikh2014,Alvarez2016,Wen2016,Yoon2017}.
+It sets redundant parameters to zero during training without relying on a pre-trained model.
+However, the requirement for closed-form solutions for proximal operations limits its applicability.

-In this work, we propose a fully [sub-]differentiable sparsification method for DNNs, which directly optimizes a regularized objective function and allows parameters to be exactly zero during training via stochastic gradient descent.
-Thus, the method can simultaneously learn the sparsified structure and weights of DNNs in an end-to-end manner.
-It does not require manual coding of a pruning step or an update rule like a soft-thresholding operator, and it allows for simpler implementation.
-It can adopt various norms as a regularizer regardless of whether or not the closed form solutions for the proximal operator are known.
-Another advantage of the proposed method is that it can easily be applied to a group of parameters or a building block; thus, it can produce a structured model and maximize the benefits of parallel hardware computation (e.g., GPUs) and it suits the trend towards modularized design in deep learning~\cite{Simonyan2015,Szegedy2016,He2016,Xie2017}.
+In this study, we introduce a fully differentiable sparsification method for DNNs.
+The proposed method can zero out unimportant parameters by directly optimizing a regularized objective function with stochastic gradient descent (SGD).
+This enables the simultaneous learning of both the sparsified structure and the weights of DNNs in an end-to-end manner.
+By leveraging off-the-shelf automatic differentiation tools, our implementation becomes simple and straightforward.
+It eliminates the need for manual coding of a pruning step or a proximal operator.
+Furthermore, our method is versatile in that it can accommodate various norms as regularizers, regardless of the availability of closed-form solutions for a proximal operator.
+To the best of our knowledge, these characteristics mark the first fully differentiable sparsification method.